fstagni/2025_DUW_main/slides.md

   - To avoid mistakes, atm this skeleton is "locked" - meaning that only the owner (fstagni) can edit
     - might re-open for this workshop if many contributors
 - There are **many** database changes/updates
-  - the order in which they are done inside the upgrade guide is meaningful, do not change the order!
+  - the order in which they are done inside the upgrade note is meaningful, do not change the order!
 - **You will need a downtime** (at a minimum, do not let users or agents submit new jobs)
   - no need to completely drain the system before: the running jobs will *eventually* complete